reach-sh/reach-lang/docs-vue/src/guide-abstract.md

 Often, this means the abstraction must set up a protocol to communicate with its user, such as by receiving an invariant captured by an arrow expression.

 ::: note
-See [the abstraction workshop](##workshop-abstract-simul) for a walthrough of building such an abstraction.
+See [the abstraction workshop](##workshop-abstract-simul) for a walkthrough of building such an abstraction.
 :::